Were you seriously injured in a Florida motor vehicle collision involving a commercial truck?

 It’s understandable that you might have a fear of being hit by one of these trucks while on the road.
-Fortunately, many of the commercial trucks you see on a daily basis are being operated by competent drivers.
+Fortunately, many of the Florida trucks trucks you see on a daily basis are being operated by competent drivers.

-Accidents involving commercial trucks can also be a legal nightmare because there are multiple parties that need to be involved.
+Truck accidents can also be a legal nightmare because there are multiple parties that need to be involved.
 The truck itself is usually owned by someone else, or another company, and the driver was likely working when the collision occurred.

-If you or a loved one were injured due to the negligence of a large commercial truck driver, it’s important to speak with a truck accident lawyer in Florida.
+If you or a loved one suffered serious injuries due to the negligence of a large commercial truck driver, it’s important to speak with a truck accident lawyer in Florida.
 Do not attempt to pursue a claim on your own.

 We know how to track down all the possible responsible parties and ensure everyone is brought into the claim.
 In most cases, there are multiple insurance companies involved and the liability investigation can be lengthy.